 Building a good relationship with a competent tobacconist is rewarding.
 Let’s not feel intimidated.
 Let’s consider that:

 - our taste buds are more numerous than in men and degenerate less quickly with age

-- we are able to identify more sensory differences among products, as our nose is more sensitive
+- we are able to identify more sensory differences among cigars, as our nose is more sensitive

-Based on this, we are biologically even better equipped than men to open up to the fascinating sensory world of premium cigars.
+Based on this, we are biologically even better equipped than men to open up to the fantastic sensory world of premium cigars.
 We should allow ourselves to take our pleasure!

 Frame of mind, and of tastebuds…

-Generally cigars are a means of pleasure.
-Depending on how you want to focus on them while you smoke them, you might want to pay attention to what allows you to either just relax or being more aware of what you are sensing.
+As we often repeat, generally cigars are a means of pleasure.
+Depending on how you want to focus on them while you smoke them, you might want to pay attention to what allows you to either just relax or/and being more aware of what you are sensing.

 Understanding cigars from their sensory expressions is the best gift you could give to yourself.
 In fact, in order not to be just smoking according to other people’s tastes and motives, you need to build a conscious knowledge of what you like and don’t like.